-For a review of the correct operation of the Risk Management System, the Board of Directors uses the Control, Risk and Corporate Governance Committee, as well as the Chief Audit Executive.
+For a review of the correct operation of the Risk Management System, the Board of Directors uses the Control, Risk and Corporate Governance Committee, the Chief Audit Executive and the Supervisory Body for the matters concerning the organizational model required by Leg.
+Dec.
+231/2001.